 Btw, I like to refer to the Dollar General down the street as the ‘corner store’ because it sounds much more quaint and 1950s than ‘the dollar store.’
 Don’t you think?

-Things move along more swimmingly after the emergency Cool Whip run, but I probably could’ve made the layers a bit more even.
+Things move along more swimmingly after the emergency Cool Whip run, but I probably could’ve made the layers a bit more even in this Pumpkin Butterscotch Spice Cake Trifle.
 Who really cares though?
 Remember… we’re going for charm.

 Next, I plan to make tall and puffy mountains of Cool Whip atop the trifle.
 They turn out to be more like little hills.
 I dunno… they’re still pretty cute.

-Lastly, I decide that I’m really, really, *really* in the mood for pumpkin trifle and will eat it for breakfast, lunch, dinner, and everything in between because in an instance of very poor planning, I made it the day before we are going out of town for a week.
-Pumpkin trifle ALL DAY.
+Lastly, I decide that I’m really, really, *really* in the mood for Pumpkin Butterscotch Spice Cake Trifle and will eat it for breakfast, lunch, dinner, and everything in between because in an instance of very poor planning, I made it the day before we are going out of town for a week.
+Pumpkin Trifle ALL DAY.
 Perfect!

-That is the saga of this pumpkin trifle.
+That is the saga of this Pumpkin Trifle recipe.
 But seriously, it’s easy.
 Just make sure to have the correct amount of ingredients on hand and you’ll be golden!
-This trifle is luscious.
+This Pumpkin Butterscotch Spice Cake Trifle is luscious.
 Lots of layers of spice cake, pumpkin-butterscotch pudding, and fancified Cool Whip (by way of some cinnamon and maple syrup).
 It’s altogether quite light, but is packed with so many great flavors and spices, best of all pumpkin, of course.

 - 1 - 15 oz. can pureed pumpkin